 Bill Shown, Board President for the Hemisfair Park Area Redevelopment Corporation, spoke in support of Redevelopment Efforts and highlighted activities undertaken by the City since 2007 to Leverage Funding and engage the Community.
-He noted that Zachry Hospitality submitted a financially sound Proposal.

 Mary Nethery spoke in favor of the Redevelopment of Hemisfair Park and noted that it would result in a Community where Residents could work and play.
 She highlighted amenities to include walking distance to healthy food choices as well as cultural and historical attractions.